No momento, esta página está disponível apenas em inglês.

 Supply Chain and Risks

-Overall, due to the nature of New Relic’s software business and taking into account modern slavery risk factors, New Relic considers itself to be low risk with respect to slavery and human trafficking issues in its supply chain.
+Overall, due to the nature of New Relic’s software business, and taking into account modern slavery risk factors and an assessment of New Relic's geographical footprint against the Global Slavery Index's list of high, medium and low risk countries, New Relic considers itself to be low risk with respect to slavery and human trafficking issues in its supply chain.
 However, New Relic recognizes that risks of modern slavery and human trafficking can exist for global organizations, especially with regards to supplies to the IT and software sector linked to electrical product manufacturing, which is a known high-risk sector.

-Additionally, New Relic generally uses placement and recruiting agencies to source independent contractors for its workforce, and these agencies are selected following a standard sourcing process.
+Additionally, New Relic generally uses placement and recruiting agencies to source independent contractors for its workforce, and these agencies are selected following a standard sourcing process that includes vendor due diligence, background checks, and other compliance processes intended to reduce or eliminate corruption and modern slavery risk.
 All workers employed by New Relic and its suppliers are subject to background checks, if allowed under applicable local law.
 New Relic requires its suppliers to adhere to applicable laws, including employment laws related to child labor, wages, working hours, and working conditions.
-Further, if New Relic learns that any party has acted in a manner inconsistent with its ethical standards, New Relic will take appropriate action.
+Further, if New Relic learns that any party has acted in a manner inconsistent with its ethical standards, as specified in New Relic’s Vendor Code of Conduct, posted publicly on New Relic’s webpage here.
+New Relic will take appropriate action such as requiring additional training on ethics and compliance requirements, financial penalties for non-compliance, termination of suppliers’ contracts, and reporting to the respective authorities/regulators.

 New Relic Policies and Values